← Back

 What stayed honest

-This is one engine, web search as a proxy for the generative answer that buyers actually read.
+One engine, web search as a proxy for the generative answer.
 A paid AEO product like Bluefish measures the full ChatGPT, Claude, Perplexity, Gemini, AI Overviews matrix with audience-segmented prompt panels.
-I do not.
+I don't, not yet.
 The baseline above was run on my own brand, not a client.
-Cadence from here: re-measure weekly on the same eight prompts and the same engine, and watch the deltas.
-The Phase 1 deliverable for a client is the same loop wired into their domain, with the full multi-engine matrix and a named rival set instead of the generic field above.
+Cadence from here: re-measure weekly on the same eight prompts and the same engine, watch the deltas.
+Phase 1 for a client is the same loop wired into their domain with the full multi-engine matrix and a named rival set.
 The HubSpot number at the top is still HubSpot's, not mine.
-Anyone selling AEO with retroactive metrics is selling someone else's chart.
+Anyone selling AEO with retroactive metrics is selling you someone else's chart.

 What it became, in substrate